-Prior year refunded and defeasance of debt - As of December 31, 2018, Water Quality had outstanding refunded and defeased general obligation bonds and sewer revenue bonds in the amount of \$1.1 billion.
-Prior to 2018, Water Quality defeased these bonds by placing proceeds of the refunding bonds and/or existing cash from Water Quality in irrevocable trust accounts to provide for future debt service payments on the defeased bonds.
+Prior year refunded and defeasance of debt - As of December 31, 2019, Water Quality had outstanding refunded and defeased general obligation bonds and sewer revenue bonds in the amount of \$721.5 million.
+Water Quality defeased these bonds prior to 2019 and placed proceeds of the refunding bonds and/or existing cash from Water Quality in irrevocable trust accounts to provide for future debt service payments on the defeased bonds.
 The liability for the defeased bonds has been removed from Water Quality's financial statements.

-State loans - Water Quality has received loans from the Washington State Department of Ecology under the Water Pollution Control State Revolving Fund Loan Program and the Washington Public Works Trust Fund.
-The loans require either semi-annual or annual payments of principal and interest from 2019 through 2037 and bear interest at stated rates from 0.0 percent to 3.1 percent.
-As of December 31, 2018, the balance due on all state loans is \$229.5 million.
-Water Quality maintains separate cash reserves of \$12.9 million as of December 31, 2018.
+State loans - Water Quality has received loans from the Washington State Department of Ecology under the Water Pollution Control State Revolving Fund Loan Program and the Washington Public Works Trust Fund administered by the Washington State Department of Commerce.
+The loans require either semi-annual or annual payments of principal and interest from 2020 through 2053 and bear interest at stated rates from 0.0 percent to 3.1 percent.
+As of December 31, 2019, the balance due on all state loans is \$226.2 million and the unused portion of state loan agreements is \$13.5 million.
+Water Quality maintains separate cash reserves of \$13.5 million as of December 31, 2019.
 These reserves are treated as restricted, being required under the Revolving Fund Loan Program.